Welcome to today's edition of the Rush 24-7 podcast.

 Republicans and Democrats alike really apparently do not want genuine conservatives winning elections at the upper levels of the Republican Party.

-If you'll recall, I, and I alone, I believe, El Rushbo, Long ago predicted to you or opined that the Occupy Wall Street movement was a creation of the regimes because Romney is perceived as Wall Street.
+Now, an interesting adjunct to this, if you'll recall, I, and I alone, I believe, El Rushbo, long ago predicted to you or opined that the Occupy Wall Street movement was a creation of the regimes because Romney is perceived as Wall Street.

-Occupy Wall Street and they want Romney and they assume they're going to be running against Romney.
+Occupy Wall Street, and they want Romney, and they assume they're going to be running against Romney.

 And who could blame them?